 If you have any questions about cropping in Lightroom, let us know in the comments.

-Also, we love good news, so if our Lightroom cropping tips have helped you to understand how to use the crop tool, share that too.
+Also, I love good news, so if my Lightroom cropping tips have helped you to understand how to crop in Lightroom, share that too.